Thu., Aug. 28, 2008

 Click the map for more details.

-Clams will also work and sometimes attract bites quite well when the fishing is “on,” Scott said.
+Clams will also work and sometimes attract bites when the fishing is “on,” Scott said.
 That was certainly the case when the bite was peaking last year, he said.

-Later in the season, when the water warms and the fish become more aggressive, herring and eels become popular baits.
-But that probably won’t happen until May.
-The migration of herring up the rivers from the ocean will be long under way by then.
+Later in the season, when waters warm and the fish become more aggressive, herring and eels become popular baits.
+But that usually happens around May, when the migration of herring up the rivers from the ocean is long under way.

-Anglers will certainly flock to Graveling Point on March 1, but that doesn’t mean any of the fish will bite.
-Water temperature is the key, and 43-degree water is the earliest Scott ever saw the first catches landed.
+Anglers will flock to Graveling Point on March 1, but that doesn’t mean the fish will bite.
+Water temperature is key, and 43-degree waters is the earliest Scott ever saw the first catches made.

 But Mother Nature can kick up the temps quickly in late winter and early spring.